davibortolotti/starwarsapi/readme.md

 The API consists of two endpoints only.

+### Listing planets and creating new ones

-`localhost:5000/planets` accepts no query options, and is accessed through `GET` and `POST` methods.
-This endpoint show a list of the planets currently in your database, with all the info that is associated with them.
-What are they?
+`localhost:5000/planets` and is accessed through `GET` and `POST` methods.

+`GET` This endpoint show a list of the planets currently in your database. **It also accepts a name argument**, that filter the planets through the name you provided.

+The info displayed is:

 `name` - the planet's name.